Definitive 2025 Compliance Guide

 Operates only for the project's duration (max 180 days) and is mobile.

-Mastering Air Quality: The 2025 TCEQ Standard Permit
+The 2025 TCEQ Standard Permit

 Air quality is the TCEQ's top priority for concrete batch plants due to the potential for particulate matter (PM), or dust, to affect surrounding communities.
-Here’s what you need to know to stay on the right side of the regulations in 2025.
+A major update is now fully in effect, bringing a much shorter review timeline.

 NOW: 2024 Standard Permit is Mandatory